icecube/icetray-public/docs/general/cpp_standards/make_data_members_private_except_in_behaviorless_aggreggates.rst

+.. highlight:: cpp

 Make data members private, except in behaviorless aggregates (C-style structs)
 ------------------------------------------------------------------------------

 Information hiding is the key to good software engineering.
 Prefer making all data members private; private data is the best means that a class can use to preserve its internal consistency.

 Here is an example, a class that stores dates.
 Consider this implementation::